+During his lifetime, Paul Delaroche was as famous as his contemporary Eugène Delacroix.
+At the age of thirty-five, he was elected to the Institut de France, becoming its youngest member and its first Romantic artist.
+When not travelling, he stayed in Nice, where his circle of friends included the Princess of Beauvau-Craon.
 This noblewoman of Polish birth and her sister Delphine played a leading role in the intellectual and fashionable life of Paris.
-Both adored reading, music (they were very close to Chopin) and painting.
-It was out of affection that the artist painted oval portraits of them (the other is in a private collection in the United Kingdom).
-The princess’s poetic, rather languid is exemplarily Romantic.
+Both adored reading, music (they were close to Chopin) and painting.
+It was out of affection that the artist painted oval portraits of them (the other one is in a private collection in the United Kingdom).
+The princess’ poetic, rather languid melancholy is exemplarily Romantic.
 In its frame of twined roses and sentimental pose, this canvas belongs among the few and outstanding portraits painted by Delaroche.